amandacl/teste-dashboard/README.md

 # Dashboard

-The project needs to provide the best experience to users that wants to buy a car, offering to them the possibility to choose a vehicle and customize before the end of purchase.
+The project needs to provide the best experience for users who want to manage their company, offering them the possibility of launching purchases, shipping, services, etc.

 ## Tech Stack